 - Xul is an amazing hero capable of doing almost everything well, to the point where he ended up holding the highest winrate in the game in the span of a week.
 Understandably, many people were asking for him to be toned down, but he tended to get a pass from some people due to being a fan favorite from Diablo II.
 Blizzard eventually brought down a pretty heavy Nerf on him, which brought him in line with the other heroes while keeping his strengths, meaning that going up against him no longer meant a near auto-loss, though he is most certainly still viable.

-- While each Hero gets a difficulty rating (Simple, Medium, Complex), there are two real difficulty tiers in the game.
-Easy Heroes shine if their player understands how said Hero works.
-Hard Heroes require the player's entire team to understand that.
+- While each Hero gets a difficulty rating (from "Easy" on Raynor and Li Li to "Very Hard" on Medivh), there are two real difficulty tiers in the game.
+Simple Heroes shine if their player understands how said Hero works.
+Complex Heroes require the player's entire team to understand those things.
 Abathur is definitely one of the latter.
 While good Abathurs can be game-changing, he's incredibly unorthodox — everything he does, he does in weird, indirect ways, and he can only be played to maximum effect if all five players are leaning into his strengths and playing around his weaknesses.
-If that isn't happening, you'll have 4v5 teamfights all day long, giving direct disadvantage in a team fight-heavy game like this.
+If that isn't happening, you'll have 4v5 teamfights all day long, which is a major disadvantage when Heroes is tilted so heavily towards teamfights.
 Besides, Sturgeon's Law applies to Abathur players, giving the haters more reason to be vocal about his state.
 If a gameplay hate topic isn't about Murky or Nova, it'll definitely be about Abathur.

 - Ana players, especially ones in Quick Match, tend to get a lot of flak.
 That's because all of her skills (including her healing) require precise skillshots, something not every player can consistently do.
 Despite high theoretical numbers, many factors can render Ana useless: not just missing her heals, but allies deciding to dodge them (which happens all the time).
 She also had almost no ability to heal herself.
 That was fine in Overwatch, where two healers on a six-person team was and is a pretty normal team-comp... but in Heroes and their teams of five, the second healer is typically the first to go, which led to Ana being extraordinarily easy to bully off.
 Blizzard eventually gave her some self-sustain via auto-attack lifesteal, but even so, people who enjoy playing Ana because of her skill ceiling admit that she needs more buffing.